HL7/davinci-crd/input/pagecontent/hooks.md

 *  Forms and documentation that must be provided with a prior authorization request
 *  Forms and documentation that must be included with a claim submission

-Not all the coverage information returned by a CRD Service will be relevant to all users of all CRD Clients.
-It would therefore be useful to be able configure CRD Services to withhold certain card types from certain provider types, user roles, or specific users.
-Preferences could potentially be configured within the CRD Service or within the CRD Client.
+Not all the coverage information returned by a CRD Server will be relevant to all users of all CRD Clients.
+It would therefore be useful to be able configure CRD Servers to withhold certain card types from certain provider types, user roles, or specific users.
+Preferences could potentially be configured within the CRD Server or within the CRD Client.

-Managing preferences within a CRD Service would require processes to support communication and management of customization requests as well as additional complexity within the CRD Service software.
+Managing preferences within a CRD Server would require processes to support communication and management of customization requests as well as additional complexity within the CRD Server software.
 Managing preferences within the CRD Client would require it to either request specific information by invoking multiple calls to different services or by invoking a single call to the service indicating the response types desired.

-The approach in this implementation guide is designed to allow the users or administrators of CRD Clients to manage and dynamically communicate desired response types to the CRD Service at the time a service is invoked.
+The approach in this implementation guide is designed to allow the users or administrators of CRD Clients to manage and dynamically communicate desired response types to the CRD Server at the time a service is invoked.
 At this time, it is not clear whether this capability will be of interest to vendors, users or for other types of CDS Services.
 Therefore, rather than proposing a change to the base CDS Hook specification, this IG leverages the CDS Hook extension mechanism to provide an experimental approach to specify and control the types of information returned to users.
 Connectathon and implementation experience could support requesting that these changes, or some variant of them, be included in a future version of the CDS Hook specification.

 Extensions will be enabled in two places: